What is a Grand Challenge?

 Grand Challenges Canada works closely with its Scientific Advisory Board, Board of Directors, and key experts and decision-makers in the area of global health to identify and select Grand Challenges.
 Grand Challenges Canada’s Board of Directors approves all Grand Challenge topics.

 Historically, some of the greatest impacts in global health were from innovators who tried out bold ideas.
 The discovery of vaccines over 200 years ago and of antibiotics in the last century are classic examples of unorthodox thinking that resulted from bold ideas that have had big impact and saved millions of lives… more

 The onset of labour marks the start of a high-risk period for both mother and baby that does not ease until at least 48 hours after birth.
 During this short period of time, an estimated 150,000 maternal deaths, 1.6 million neonatal deaths, and 1.2 million stillbirths occur annually.
 The goal of the Saving Lives at Birth program is to leapfrog conventional approaches for prevention and treatment services to women and newborns in poor, rural communities…more

-Over 200 million children fail to reach their cognitive potential as a result of exposure to poverty-related risk factors–malnutrition, infection, poor management of pregnancy and birth, and lack of stimulation and nurturing–in the first thousand days (from conception to 2 years of age).
+Over 200 million children fail to reach their cognitive potential, as a result of exposure to poverty-related risk factors – malnutrition, infection, poor management of pregnancy and birth, and lack of stimulation and nurturing – in the first thousand days (from conception to two years of age).
 This failure serves to lock societies into poverty.
 Effective, targeted interventions may unlock the potential of the next generation of children to solve the problems burdening their societies…more

 GLOBAL MENTAL HEALTH